Nervous System Regulation for Kids: Help Your Child Feel Safe & Calm

 Cutting edge research and discoveries in landmark books like The Body Keeps the Score by Bessel van der Kolk and Anchored by Deb Dana and Stephen Porges, a pioneer in the polyvagal theory, have collectively deepened our understanding that these “challenging behaviors” come down to one common thread – a lack of safety.

 In a properly functioning system it would turn on when there is a real threat or danger and then regulate back to homeostasis.
-The parasympathetic nervous system (“p” for peace) on the other hand, is designed to help us shift from this fight, flight or freeze response and bring calm and relaxation back to the body.
+But in our “always on” culture, many kids stay stuck in stress mode.

 It is not surprising in our high tech, high activity, “always on” society, that kids’ nervous systems are being triggered frequently, and many times they do not have the support or tools to regulate their bodies.

-How to Regulate Your (and Your Child’s) Nervous System
+How to Help a Child Regulate Their Nervous System

 - Close your left nostril with your right thumb and release your right nostril.
 Exhale through the right nostril.